carterdcode/InstagramContentGenerator/README.md

 ## About

-I originally made this to see how easy it would be to setup fully automatic content creation via crappy text posts.
+I originally made this to see how easy it would be to setup fully automatic content creation via text posts.
 Turns out it is extremely easy, but I didn't want to go bankrupt on API tokens.
 Code may or may not be functional, it has been quite a while since I used it.
 ## Installation

 Install tkinter, pillow, openAI.